reactivesw/keep-customer-server/documents/orders/carts/Carts_design.md

 # Cart service design
 This micro-service provide services for handle cart requirements, such as create cart, merge cart, change cart etc.
+And cart should keep an snapshot of the product that added to it.

 # 1. DataBase